feather-design-system/feather-design-system/docs/Components/Button/README.md

 ## Usage

-Buttons indicate 'action points' to a user.
+Choose the type of Button based on the importance of the action.
 They can exist as optional interaction points that have an effect on one or more parts of the application, or interaction may be required to proceed farther into the experience.
 Buttons may be used in the following examples:

 1. Dialogs
 2. Modal Windows